 Willie and Don have lived in the same house in Vero Beach for over forty years.
 It is a large house with a good-size studio space that has also served as a rental property.
 Willie did all the carpentry work in the house except for the kitchen cabinets.
 Being good with building things, Willie explains, is a “major gift.”
 He has a number of rental properties, which he fixes up for additional income.

 He and Don have two children, Darrin and Joy.
-His son, who lives in Atlanta, is in construction; his daughter is an elementary teacher who is married to a vice-principal.
+His son, who lives in Atlanta, is in construction.
+His daughter is an elementary teacher who is married to a vice-principal.
 They live north of Tampa.
-Both his children went to Florida A&M. Willie appreciates his education and wanted to pass that value onto his children and his students.
+Both his children went to Florida A&M. Willie appreciates his education and wanted to pass that value on to his children and his students.
 But he’s quick to give credit to Harold Newton for what he taught him.
 “He was able to just pull these scenes out of his head.
 I learned more from him than I learned in college.
 This was simply from watching him work.
 He painted what people buy.”
-Willie says that Harold was his only Highwayman teacher, although he has a lot of respect for Robert Butler’s work, mostly because he gave dogs, hogs, and other animals real character.
+Willie says that Harold was his only Highwayman teacher, although he has a lot of respect for Robert Butler’s work, mostly because he gave dogs, hogs and other animals real character.

 While he is proud of being a Highwayman, he wasn’t driven by making money from painting the way Alfred Hair and Al Black were.
 He remembers that he and Don went to Alfred’s house one time to watch him paint.
 Alfred lined up about six boards and painted them really fast.
 Willie was unimpressed.
-He wanted to paint good paintings, not fast ones.
+He wanted to paint quality paintings, not fast ones.
 Money, he explains, doesn’t excite him.
 It was more important for him to do something useful with his life and painting fast in factory style didn’t make sense to him.
-He also didn’t drink beers with the other painters; instead, he did his moderate drinking at home.
+He also didn’t drink beer with the other painters, he did his moderate drinking at home.
 It was Harold Newton who was his inspiration.
 And Bean Backus, who he met in the late 1960s, impressed him as an artist.
 Willie notes that there are other well known Highwaymen who he didn’t meet for decades.
 For example, he didn’t meet James Gibson until 2003.